veknart/fairseq/examples/speech_to_text/docs/iwslt_2023_simulst_mustc_v2_example.md

 ```

 ## Pretrained Encoder & Decoder
-This section covers open-sourced pretrained encoders and decoders
+This section covers open-sourced pretrained encoders and decoders.

-If you already have your own pretrained encoder / decoder, please jump to the next section
+If you already have your own pretrained encoder / decoder, please jump to the next section.

 For pretrained encoder, we used a [wav2vec 2.0 model](https://dl.fbaipublicfiles.com/fairseq/wav2vec/wav2vec_small_960h.pt) opensourced by the [original wav2vec 2.0 paper](https://arxiv.org/abs/2006.11477).
 Download and extract this model to `${MUSTC_ROOT}/en-${TARGET_LANG}/wav2vec_small_960h.pt`